enjaku4/rabarber/README.md

 end
 ```

-### Orphaned Context
+### Orphaned Contextual Roles

 When a context object is deleted from your database, its associated roles become orphaned and ignored by Rabarber.

-To clean up orphaned context roles, use:
+To clean up orphaned roles, use:

 ```rb
 Rabarber.prune